 Departments must ensure a request for leave of absence form is completed and submitted with the appropriate data form to Salary Administration to ensure benefit cost-sharing continues.
-Employees must provide two (2) weeks notice of the date the leave will begin and four (4) weeks notice of the date the leave is to end.
+Employees must provide two (2) weeks written notice of the date the leave will begin and four (4) weeks written notice of the date the leave is to end.

 Any parent commencing a leave is entitled to return to the same or an equivalent position after the leave.
 Any employee whose predetermined contract expired while on leave may not be entitled to return to a job.

 The provision of family responsibility time, separate from sick leave and paid personal leave, is intended to assist employees with balancing their family and work responsibilities.
 Sick leave should be used only to provide employees with income during periods of their own illness.